Here's what we know about Kim Potter, the officer who fatally shot Daunte Wright - KESQ

 She is a 26-year police veteran

-Potter was with the Brooklyn Center police department for 26 years, according to the Minnesota Bureau of Criminal Apprehension.
+Potter, 48, was with the Brooklyn Center Police Department for 26 years, according to the Minnesota Bureau of Criminal Apprehension.
+She joined the department in 1995, according to the Star Tribune newspaper in Minneapolis.

+She served as the police union’s president in 2019, had been on the department’s negotiation team and worked as field training officer, the Tribune reported.

 The BCA said additional personnel information is not public under state law during the investigation of the shooting.